 As a war history buff, I'd recommend adding Kanchanaburi to your itinerary.
-Located only three hours outside of Bangkok, Kanchanaburi is the historical site of the Burma Railway (aka Death Railway) that was built by World War II Japanese prisoners of war, as well as the infamous bridge over the River Kwai and Hellfire Pass.
-We arrived to the bridge aboard a long boat and took a local 90 minute train ride to Hellfire Pass.
+Located only three hours outside of Bangkok, Kanchanaburi is the historical site of the Burma Railway (aka Death Railway) that was built by World War II Japanese prisoners of war, as well as the infamous Bridge on the River Kwai and Hellfire Pass.
+We arrived to the bridge aboard a long boat and took a local 90-minute train ride to Hellfire Pass.
 Along the route we visited World War II museums and trekked a short portion of the route through Hellfire Pass.

 Matt started his career in travel more than 17 years ago as a commercial pilot.
 Not wanting to miss the action on the ground, he soon changed gears and began organizing group travel to destinations throughout North America.

 In 2013, Matt joined Audley as a founding member of their Boston office, originally specializing in travel throughout Southeast Asia.
-Through annual trips over the past years, Matt has significant travel throughout both Southeast Asia and North America.
-Some of his most memorable trips include island hopping in Thailand, sunrise ballooning in Myanmar, trying the street cuisine in Vietnam, craft beer tasting in Montreal, and sleeping under the stars in the remote jungles of Borneo.
+Through annual trips over the past years, Matt has significant travel throughout both Southeast Asia and North America, in particular Alaska..
+Some of his most memorable trips include island-hopping in Thailand, sunrise ballooning in Myanmar, trying the street cuisine in Vietnam, craft beer tasting in Montreal, and sleeping under the stars in the remote jungles of Borneo.